For general enquiries or to register interest in joining the HPC-SIG as a new institution please get in touch via HPC-SIG-ENQUIRIES at JISCMAIL.AC.UK

 To join the HPC-SIG as a secondary member of an existing institution please subscribe to the JISCMail HPC-SIG list using a UK University address (ac.uk domain).
 Requests will not be accepted from generic address such as gmail or hotmail, or ISP-provided domains.
 Your request is referred to the primary member for that institution for approval and, if approved, the list owner will add you to the list.

 Payment of the fee is a requirement for continuing membership of the HPC-SIG.
 New institutions will not be required to pay before attending their first meeting, but payment would be expected before attending their second meeting.
+Payment is by Purchase Card or Credit Card only, via the University of Strathclyde Online Shop.

 The HPC-SIG welcomes membership from non-academic providers and users of HPC facilities as Affiliate members.
 Affiliate members will be required to pay the membership fee and will be able to attend all HPC-SIG meetings, but will not have voting rights.
 Voting members will be able to vote on whether specific affiliate member organisations will be allowed to join the HPC-SIG, if required.